 - Proof of Social Security Number or Permanent Residence card (Green Card) for each member of the household.

-- Proof of all household’s (all members) income from the preceding month.
+- Proof of income for all household members from the preceding month.

-- Most current electric bill, statement from your landlord if electric is included in your rent, statement from utility company if you participate in a Pre-Pay Electric Program.
+- Most current electric bill, a statement from your landlord if electric is included in your rent, or a statement from utility company if you participate in a Pre-Pay Electric Program.

 - The account number and name on the account for main heating fuel sources and electric bill.